Numbers and arithmetic

 What to watch for: If your child charges into walls repeatedly, suggest tracing the path with their finger before moving — pre-planning is the actual skill the maze is teaching.

-Feelings Detective shows a one-sentence story about a kid — say, Max's favourite truck broke — and asks your child to pick the matching emotion: happy, sad, angry, scared, surprised, or confused.
-Fifteen cases, one badge tier.
+Feelings Detective shows a one-sentence story about a kid — say, Max's favourite truck broke — and asks your child to pick the matching emotion.
+Ten levels grow the option set from three clear-cut feelings up to six nuanced ones (frustrated vs angry, embarrassed vs shy).
+From level 4 a generous countdown adds gentle pace.
 The thought-bubble explanation after each pick is where the actual learning sits — naming feelings is the first step toward managing them.

 What to watch for: After your child picks 'angry', ask them to tell you about a time they felt the same way — the game is a doorway, not the destination.

 Find the Way is path drawing instead of step-by-step movement.
 Your child taps tiles to lay a footprint trail from a character to its goal, dodging obstacles.
 Tap a tile twice to trim back.
-Three hearts means three tries per level before a reset.
-Five themed levels grow from a 4×4 forest to a 6×6 jungle.
-Calm puzzle vibes; no timer.
+Ten levels grow from a tiny 3×3 forest to a dense 6×6 jungle; from level 4 a generous countdown adds gentle pressure.
+Beat a level and the next one auto-loads.

-What to watch for: When the trail hits a dead end, watch whether your child trims back or restarts — trimming is the more advanced move, worth a quick 'good thinking'.
+What to watch for: When the trail hits a dead end, watch whether your child trims back or starts over — trimming is the more advanced move, worth a quick 'good thinking'.

 Three in a Row is single-player tic-tac-toe vs an AI that scales with the level.
 Easy levels play random moves; medium uses a heuristic (block, take centre, win); hard runs full minimax with alpha-beta pruning — effectively unbeatable.
 Ten themed levels with star ratings, plus unlockable emoji skins (🐙, 🚀, 🍕).
 Stars get harder to earn as the AI gets smarter.